akshanshbhatt/Money-Bird/README.md

     pip install -r requirements.txt
     ```

-1. **Creating config file in the root of the repository** **
+1. **Creating config file in the app folder of the repository** **

-    Create a file named `config.py` in the root of the repository.
+    Create a file named `config.py` in the app folder of the repository.
 This file will contain your API credentials.
 Your API credentials should remain secret.

     This file is already included in the `.gitignore` file.
 Therefore you don't have to worry about committing your API credentials when you make any contributions to the repository.